ansermino/CodeLens/deliverables/product.md

 ### Highlights

+- Conversation with Paul Gries, a University of Toronto professors, indicated that there wasn't a sophisticated 21st century solution for code plagiarism.

 - Lots of schools were implementing their own methods of plagiarism checking.
 University of Toronto's MarkUs project had a blog post about effective methods for plagiarism detection (http://blog.markusproject.org/?p=2570#ideas-of-criteria-for-plagiarism-detection).
 Other schools have also implemented their propreitary plagiarism checker.
 All of this wasted effort could be consolidated into one service that is used universally between many different schools.

 - Many of the same assignments are used between different schools.
 CSC458 Assignment 1 is a rebranded Stanford Networking assignment, and CSC384 is a rebranded Berkeley artificial intelligence assignment.
 Because these schools implement their own method of detecting plagiarism which aren't shared with others, a lot of data is lost.
 By focusing on one platform we can store the same assignments and use them to gather data in future plagiarism runs.